sirkhancision/dotfiles/DOTMAN_README.md

 Files must be properly added properly as described in "*To add new files to dotman*".

 All you have to do is run dotman (`./dotman`) and select to edit your files, which will show you the list of your text-based files, along with a syntax-highlighted preview on the side.
 When you select a file, it will open it with your default editor (for example, if vim is set as the value for the `EDITOR` environment variable, it'll open the file with it).

-### To remove files:

-Due to the minimalist nature of dotman, in order to remove a file, you'd do it like a regular file (`rm example_file`), and removing the corresponding line in `FILES`.

 ### Dependencies: